Impersonation is one of the most common forms of harassment on the internet

 Being impersonated online can seriously damage someone's reputation and can be extremely upsetting and destructive to the victim, psychologically and physically.
 You can contact any social media sites and try and get them to shut the profile of the impersonation online down.
 You can also contact the police but this is unlikely to produce any meaningful outcome because the police is unlikely to arrest anyone or even seriously investigate the case.
 Your report to the police is only likely to be useful for statistical purposes.

 How you stop online impersonation would depend on the specific facts of your case.
 There is often little point in asking your online impersonator to stop impersonating you.
 They obviously do what they do to upset you.
 It is not advisable for anyone who is being harassed online to make contact with the person harassing them.
 If you report the impersonation to the police, it is likely that the police will be able to do very little to assist you.
-However, try report the impersonation and at least obtain a crime reference number from the police.
+However, do try to report the impersonation and at least obtain a crime reference number from the police.

 There are lawyers who specialise in helping people who have been harassed online.
 There are not that many of them but a law firm that takes on a case of impersonation online needs to make sure they have the relevant skill, experience and the intimate knowledge that is required to see a case through.